 Introduces students to abstract analytic structures and their applications.
-Familiar concepts from real analysis such as open and closed intervals, limits, and continuity are extended to the more general settings of metric and topological spaces.
-This greatly expands the scope of their applicability.
+Familiar concepts from real analysis such as open and closed intervals, limits, and continuity are extended to the more general settings of metric and topological spaces; this greatly expands the scope of their applicability.
 The material lies at the heart of many developments in modern mathematics and provides a perfect example of the breadth and unity of mathematics.

-On successful completion of this course, students will have:|
+On successful completion of the course students will be able to:

-1. an awareness of the breadth of mathematics as well as an in-depth knowledge of one specific area.
+1. An awareness of the breadth of mathematics as well as an in-depth knowledge of one specific area.

-2. an ability to communicate a convincing and reasoned argument of a mathematical nature in both written and oral form.
+2. An ability to communicate a convincing and reasoned argument of a mathematical nature in both written and oral form.

-3. an understanding of what constitutes a rigorous mathematical argument and how to use reasoning effectively to solve problems.
+3. An understanding of what constitutes a rigorous mathematical argument and how to use reasoning effectively to solve problems.

 Face to Face On Campus 3 hour(s) per Week for Full Term